Reciprocal Tariffs Are Not Enough

 Then, in late 1849, just as Congress was preparing to address slavery in the Mexican Cession, a dramatic development in Canada grabbed headlines: A group of prominent Montrealers published the Montreal Annexation Manifesto, calling for the peaceful separation of the Province of Canada from Britain and union with the United States.
 This declaration sent shockwaves through the political press on both sides of the border.

-The manifesto laid blame at Britain’s embrace of global free trade as to why U.S. annexation was necessary: “The reversal of the ancient policy of Great Britain, whereby she withdrew from the colonies their wonted protection in her markets, has produced the most disastrous effects upon Canada.
+The manifesto laid blame on Britain’s embrace of global free trade for making U.S. annexation necessary: “The reversal of the ancient policy of Great Britain, whereby she withdrew from the colonies their wonted protection in her markets, has produced the most disastrous effects upon Canada.
 In surveying the actual condition of the country, what but ruin or rapid decay meets the eye.”

 Britain’s response?
-Stiffen her resolve and strengthen free trade by creating a new export market for Canadian products through a “reciprocal” trade deal with the United States.
+To stiffen her resolve and strengthen free trade by creating a new export market for Canadian products through a “reciprocal” trade deal with the United States.

 It was very much a stick-and-carrot approach, heavy on the stick.
 On July 5, 1852, Britain sent a communication to the United States announcing that ships from the Royal Navy had been dispatched to assert fishing rights in a disputed 1818 treaty.
 American fishing vessels found violating Britain’s interpretation of the treaty would be seized.
 The United States sent Commodore Matthew Perry and the steam frigate Mississippi in response, but finding six armed British cruisers, the Maine and Massachusetts fishermen retreated.